 - McLuhan’s conversion in 1937 announced that he found the answers to these questions in the ontological and economic trinities — in the nature of the Godhead and in the nature of the relation of the Godhead to creation.
 Following Thomas, he thereby accepted that the nature in both cases is love. ↩

 - Much ink has been spilled over the question of when McLuhan began asserting that “the medium is the message”.
 The passages in bold from 1938 and 1944 above, taken together, show that the point was already present in his mind at the very beginning of his career (although it would take decades to find a way to focus it).
-One the one hand: “the continuing life of the language itself is such as to constitute a medium” (1938); on the other, “the heresy of “self-expression,” of “message,” and of artistic isolation and futility” (1944).
+One the one hand: “the continuing life of the language itself is such as to constitute a medium” (1938); on the other, “the heresy of “self-expression,” of “message”, and of artistic isolation and futility” (1944).
 Because the message exists only in relation to the medium, it may be said that “the medium is the message”.
 That is, the medium is what makes a message possible as a message — what makes possible its intelligibility and therefore its very existence (since a message cannot be a message absent intelligibility).
 In this way, a message is always secondary to a primary medium (although our encounter with these is always reversed, first the message and second, if ever, the medium).
 When the medium goes into eclipse, so also any particular message and even the general possibility of messages.
-McLuhan’s whole career may usefully be seen as an attempt to answer the riddle of how to address these questions — how to compose a message about them — in a time (the night of the world) when the medium has gone into eclipse.
+McLuhan’s whole career may usefully be seen as an attempt to answer the riddle of how to address these questions — how to compose a message about them — in a time (the night of the world) when media have fundamentally gone into eclipse.
 How to find a way of “contemporary (…) expression”? ↩